Updated: Oct 14, 2021

 Doing your best to get a good night’s sleep.

 Working to have positive, uplifting thoughts.

-These foundational activities matter and if we engage in them on a regular basis, it’s truly life changing.
-And what I mean by regular basis is pretty much every day.
+These foundational activities matter and if we engage in them on a regular basis, it’s truly life-changing.
+And what I mean by a regular basis is pretty much every day.
 I’m not saying there isn’t room for junk food, vegging out in front of the TV or taking a day off every so often.
 Life happens and there needs to be room for balance.

 I am going to encourage you right now to set an intention to engage in these healthy habits even if you’re feeling good.
 It will change your life.

 Do you aspire to the income goals of Ellen?
 Oprah?
 They meditate every single day.
 They’re two of the most successful women in the world, yet every day they continue to work on themselves with this foundational activity.